Elena Favilli: Biography

-Elena Favilli is the founder and CEO of digital media company Rebel Girls.
+Elena Favilli is the founder and Chief Creative Officer of digital media company Rebel Girls.
 Favilli is the co-author of the Good Night Stories for Rebel Girls children's books.
-The books were praised for introducing young girls to real-life role models, like Oprah, J.K.
-Rowling, Ruth Bader Ginsburg, and Frida Kahlo, while recognizing the achievements of women throughout history.
+The books were praised for introducing young girls to real-life role models, like Oprah, J. K. Rowling, Ruth Bader Ginsburg, and Frida Kahlo, while recognizing the achievements of women throughout history.

 Before writing Good Night Stories for Rebel Girls, Favilli worked as a journalist.
-She has written for the Guardian, COLORS Magazine, McSweeney’s, RAI, Il Post, and La Repubblica.
+She has written for The Guardian, COLORS Magazine, McSweeney’s, Vogue, RAI, Il Post, and La Repubblica.

-Rebel Girls was founded by Favilli in 2016, with a mission to highlight the lives of important women throughout history.
-Under Favilli’s direction, Rebel Girls has published 4 additional children’s books.
-Rebel Girls books have been translated into nearly 50 languages.